yuchingho/University/1) UWS First Year/1) Semester One - Introduction to Computer Games Development/Lab01 - Catch the Clown/README.md

 Resources Folder contain the assets used to build the Example gmk file.\
 Example.gmk show how the game was programmed.\
-Example.pdf gives a tutorial on how the game was programmed.
+Example.pdf gives a tutorial on how the game was programmed.\
+MP4 Link directs to a Google Drive video showing the game played.

 | GameMaker File | Video exe |
 | --- | --- |